 Brands you love and brands you hate.

 Consider your favorite brands.
 Chances are your first thought is not about their latest ad campaign or web promotion.
 It is probably less a thought than a feeling.
 Suddenly, your head is filled with multiple interactions that you have had with that brand.
-Beautifully designed products, great customer service, a well informed sales staff.
+Beautifully designed products, great customer service, a well informed sales staff, or even a set of values you believe in strongly.
 Plus outside influences like third-party reviews, media coverage, and what your friends think.
 You know exactly what to expect every time you interact with the company or see it in the news.
 All of those interactions have created a very positive perception of their brand.

 Now think about a brand you dislike.
 Your brain responds the same way it did toward your favorite brands, but your perceptions are negative.
 The company may have a terrific product, but terrible customer service, questionable ethics, or a corporate attitude that you do not agree with.
 Based on your experiences with that brand, you have very low expectations.
 As a result, your perception of their brand is very negative.